Orbital Kerr effect and terahertz detection via the nonlinear Hall effect: Two dimensional nonmagnetic systems

 where $\mathcal{H}_{\mathbf{k}}^{di}$ describes the tilted Dirac cone at $\mathbf{K_i}$,

 where $\hat{\sigma}_i$, $i=1..3$ are the Pauli spin matrices, $\hat{\sigma}_0=\mathrm{1}_{2\times2}$, and $\gamma$ is an interlayer coupling between the layers.
 In addition,

 is a matrix that contains the spin-orbit coupling strength $\nu_x$ ($\nu_y$) along $\mathbf{x}$ ($\mathbf{y}$).
+We emphasize that although none of the phenomena we investigate here - nonlinear Hall effect, orbital Edelstein effect, and orbital Kerr effect - necessitate spin-orbit coupling, they may be highly sensitive to it.
+This is particularly true in the present case, where spin-orbit coupling-driven Dirac states dominate transport properties.
 Since the Berry curvature of the eigenstates of Eq. (\ref{12}) is highly concentrated around the Dirac cones \cite{Du2018}, we perform our calculations in the domain $\left[-\pi,\pi\right]\times\left[-\pi,\pi\right]$ for simplicity.
 The Berry curvature and the nonequilibrium orbital moment are perpendicular to the $(k_x,k_y)$ plane, and since the system also has a mirror symmetry along $k_y$, only $D_{xz}$ and $\alpha_{zx}$ are non zero.
 Therefore, when the electric field is applied along $\hat{x}$ and the Berry curvature is along $\hat{z}$, the resulting orbital magnetization is along $\hat{z}$ and the Hall current flows along $\hat{y}$.
 From the symmetry perspective, we can interpret the second-order Hall current along $\hat{y}$ as the interplay between the nonequilibrium orbital magnetization along $\hat{z}$ and the external electric field applied along $\hat{x}$.